 The most beautiful and oldest national park in Croatia. under UNESCO protection, consists of 16 lakes connected by magnificent waterfalls.
 The park is located in the Lika mountain region and visited mostly on foot, however, the entrance includes a pleasant boat ride across the Emerald Green Lake “Kozjak” and an enjoyable train ride back to the main entrance.
 The visit of the park grounds takes approximately 3 hours.
 Dinner at our host hotel restaurant and overnight in Plitvice area.

 PLITVICE LAKES – ZADAR – SPLIT (B, T)

 region of Lika via the coast towards the city of Zadar.
 The historic town of Zadar is rich in cultural and historical monuments.
 Here you can see The Roman forum dated to the 1st century AD, the church of St. Donatus dated to the 9th century AD.
 Of special interest are the famous Zadar Sea Organs, one of a kind in the world.
 From Zadar we continue to the Bibich Winery for a gourmet experience that is more than a simple wine tasting.
-The winery burnt to the ground during the war is now producing rewarded wines and exporting 80% of their production to USA & Scandinavia.
-We will taste the Dalmatian Debit white wine and Cuvee of Shiraz & Merlot, accompanied with delicious Croatian style Tapas.
+The winery burnt to the ground during the war is now producing rewarded wines and exporting 80% of their production to the USA & Scandinavia.
+We will taste the Dalmatian Debit white wine and Cuvee of Shiraz & Merlot, paired with delicious Croatian style Tapas.
 Departure towards Split for overnight.

 SPLIT & TROGIR (B, L)